GlareDB/glaredb.github.io/docs/security.md

 Intermediate results during a query may be written out to disk to accommodate larger than memory queries, and are automatically removed following completion of the query.
-Intermediate results are never conmingled with other running queries.
+Intermediate results are never commingled with other running queries.

 ## Who can access my data?